217th/tda_worker_chart_export/docs/workflow/T-020/README.md

 ### Firestore

-- **Firebase Local Emulator Suite (Firestore emulator)**: official emulator for Firestore, started via Firebase CLI; requires Node.js and Java; does not enforce production limits.
+- **In‑memory fake (DECISION)**: lightweight fake for local debugging/testing (no external process).
+This is the chosen harness for T‑020.
-- **In‑memory fake**: lightweight fake for tests (no external process); faster but lower fidelity (no real indexes/transactions).
+- Firebase Local Emulator Suite (Firestore emulator): not used for this task; would require Node.js + Java and still differs from prod.

 ### GCS